JorgenBrattang/DayTasker/records.md

 pip3 freeze --local > requirements.txt
 ```

-## Now to install our app to the project
+## Now to install our apps to the project
 Within the folder **daytasker** (project) in the **settings.py** add your app.
 ```python
 INSTALLED_APPS = [